-All students have access to a school photocopier in the LRC.
+All students have access to a school photocopier and printer in the top far corridor of Webb House.

 Homework

 Homework is an essential part of our academic programme:

 - reinforces and practises the skills, knowledge and ideas that have been taught in lessons; - develops independent learning skills; - develops organisational skills; - is vital preparation for assessed coursework.